sdiehl/wiwinwlh/tutorial.md

 --   Actual type: Vec Five Int
 ```

-The same technique we can use to create a container which is statically indexed by a empty or non-empty flag,
+The same technique we can use to create a container which is statically indexed by an empty or non-empty flag,
-such that if we try to take the head of a empty list we'll get a compile-time error, or stated equivalently we
+such that if we try to take the head of an empty list we'll get a compile-time error, or stated equivalently we
 have an obligation to prove to the compiler that the argument we hand to the head function is non-empty.

 ~~~~ {.haskell include="src/17-promotion/nonempty.hs"}